-The judging criteria for the first ten categories and the journalism award are different.
+The judging criteria for the first ten categories and the journalism and IT Skills awards are different.
 Please read carefully.

 Criteria for Innovation Categories 1 to 10

 The following judging criteria will be applied to the students’ innovation log.
 The log can contain up to a maximum of 15 A4 pages and should be uploaded as file of no more than 3 Mb.
-The log must be uploaded to the TeenTech website by 12 noon on 22nd March 2013.
 More details about the Innovation Log structure can be found in the Competition Rules for the TeenTech Awards here underneath How to Enter, Stage 2

 Originality of idea .
 Does the idea or project show creative thinking?
 Does it stand out from the crowd?
 Is your idea unique and original?
 Are there similar solutions for this market?
 Perhaps your innovation is an alternative to existing solutions or an evolution of an existing solution?

 Originality of your research methods and your presentation.
 We want you to do this your own way.

 Clarity of idea.
 Is the project or idea clearly described?
 Is the purpose clear?
 How does the work demonstrate that the team have thoroughly understood the area where they have chosen to work?

 Understanding of potential market.
 Have you clearly identified the market for your idea?
 Is it a mass or niche market?
 Who would use it?
 Who will benefit?
 What steps did you take to understand people’s needs and the way your innovation could make a difference?
 Are there any competitive alternatives to your approach?
 Have you explained why your approach is needed?

 Use of industry experts.
 How did you make use of expert help from industry or academia?
 Who did you contact and what did you ask them to do?
 How did you use their advice to improve, develop or change your idea?
 Do you have plans to continue the relationship with the partners?